TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

 ## Roadmap
 - Support all proto data types

+## Building locally
+Run the following Gradle commands:
+1. To build the library `gradle grpc-multiplatform-lib:publishToMavenLocal`
+2. To build the plugin `gradle plugin:publishToMavenLocal`

 ## Contributing
 Feel free to implement improvements, bug fixes and features and create a pull request.
 Please send all pull requests to the develop branch, as the master always holds the code for the latest version.